-Trustisto is ecommerce conversion best practice in a box.
+Trustisto is nudge marketing best practice in a box.

-Its social proof notifications act as a helpful tap on the shoulder or whisper in your ear when you’re standing in store, looking for a sales assistant.
+Its social proof notifications act as a helpful tap on the shoulder or whisper in your ear when you’re standing in store on the cusp of buying.
 Use them to show page view counts, trending products, new subscribers, low stock or any other eye-catching metric of your choosing.
-The theory being that these mini-endorsements speed up customer decisions and reassure them to take the same action again.
+Nudge theory being that these mini-endorsements speed up customer decisions and reassure them to take the same action again.
 The power of a mere nudge!

 Trustisto has plugins for the big ecommerce platforms, ensuring the data shown is based on real user actions, making them even more persuasive.
 A regular flow of honest reviews and votes for your top products.
-At the time of this review, there’s only a small number of formats to choose from but they’re typically highly effective and customisable to your brand and objective.
+At the time of this review, there’s only a small number of nudge marketing formats to choose from but they’re typically highly effective and customisable to your brand and objective.

 Because Surges isn’t an ecommerce store, Trustisto can’t tempt me away from Fomo… yet.
 I’m really excited by the features on the horizon as it looks to double-down on conversion and venture into automated email marketing.
 I’ll be sure to revisit this review then and update their score accordingly.

-For now, it’s a great-value option for any small-to-medium online store, wanting to multiply their customer base a few times over.
+For now, it’s a great-value option for any small-to-medium online store, wanting to multiply their customer base a few times over through nudge theory marketing.